 Breaking dormancy

 Spread the rockrose seeds on a small ovenproof dish.
-Preheat your oven to 150°C and heat the seeds for about 10 minutes.
+Preheat your oven to 150°C and heat the seeds for about ten minutes.

 Sowing

-Distribute the seeds in pots or trays filled with the well-draining substrate or seed compost.
-Cover them with a very thin layer of substrate, water lightly, and label to note the species and sowing date.
-Place the seeds in a well-ventilated, bright spot—ideally without direct sunlight.
-Monitor watering regularly, allowing the substrate to dry slightly between waterings.
-For autumn sowings, keep them under cover during winter (e.g., in a greenhouse, mini greenhouse, or cold frame).
-If condensation forms, air out the seedlings by slightly opening the cover.
+Distribute the seeds in pots or buckets previously filled with the well-draining substrate or special sowing compost.
+Cover them with a very thin layer of substrate, water, and label to remember the species sown and the sowing date.
+Place the sowings in a well-ventilated, bright spot, ideally without direct sunlight.
+Monitor watering regularly; the substrate should dry slightly between waterings.
+For autumn sowings, place them under cover during winter (e.g., a greenhouse, mini greenhouse, or cold frame).
+If condensation forms on the walls, ventilate the sowings by opening them slightly.

 Steps for sowing rockrose seeds

-Regularly check for and remove any weeds that might compete with your seedlings.
-If sown too densely, thin out the weaker seedlings.
-Germination takes about 5 weeks, and the plants will be mature and ready for the garden after one year.
+Regularly identify and remove any weeds that might compete with your seedlings.
+If you’ve sown too densely and the seedlings are overcrowded, don’t hesitate to thin out the weaker ones.
+Rockrose germination time is about 5 weeks, and the young plants will be mature and ready to be planted in the garden after one year.

-Repotting may be necessary, especially if sown in small pots or trays.
-Once the seedlings are well-established, gently remove them and transfer to larger pots, filling with the same substrate.
-Firm lightly, water, and wait until the plants are strong enough for the garden!
+Repotting your rockrose young plants may be necessary, especially if you’ve sown them in small buckets or trays.
+Once the seedlings are well-established, carefully remove them from the buckets and transfer them to larger pots, filling in with the same substrate.
+Gently firm the soil and water, waiting until your young plants are strong enough to be planted in the garden!